These baked arancini balls are spectacular for entertaining!

 - Preheat the oven to 425 degrees.
 Line a baking sheet with parchment paper and set aside.

-- Place flour in a shallow bowl, beaten eggs in a separate shallow bowl, and bread crumbs and a third shallow bowl.
+- Place flour in a shallow bowl, beaten eggs in a separate shallow bowl, and bread crumbs and Asiago cheese in a third shallow bowl.

 - Scoop risotto and roll rice into a 1-inch sized balls.
 Insert a cheese cube inside the ball, making sure to completely cover the cheese.